Circle actions on six dimensional oriented manifolds with isolated fixed points: Relation between fixed point datum of fixed points in isotropy submanifold

-\begin{proof} Let $F$ be a component of $M^{\mathbb{Z}_l}$ that contains $q$, which is a smaller dimensional closed submanifold of $M$.
-Since $q$ has only one weight divisible by $l$, $\dim F=2$.
-By Lemma \ref{l25}, $F$ is orientable; choose an orientation of $F$ and that of $NF$ so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.
-The circle action on $M$ restricts to act on $F$, and this induced action on $F$ has $q$ as a fixed point.
-By Lemma \ref{l215}, $F$ is the 2-sphere and has another fixed point $q'$.
-Applying Theorem \ref{t28} to the induced action on $F$, $\epsilon_F(q)=-\epsilon_F(q')$.
-Since $NF$ is an oriented $\mathbb{Z}_w$-bundle over $F$ and $F$ is connected, the $\mathbb{Z}_w$-representations of $N_{q}F$ and $N_{q'}F$ are isomorphic.
+\begin{proof} Let $F$ be the component of $M^{\mathbb{Z}_l}$ that contains $q$, which is a lower-dimensional closed submanifold of $M$.
+Since $q$ has only one weight divisible b $l$, we have $\dim F=2$.
+By Lemma~\ref{dim2}, $F$ is orientable.
+Choose an orientation of $F$, and an orientation of $NF$, so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.
+The circle action on $M$ restricts to an $S^1$-action on $F$, under which $q$ is a fixed point.
+By Lemma~\ref{l215}, $F$ is a 2-sphere and has another fixed point, $q'$.
+Applying Theorem \ref{t28} to the induced action on $F$, we have $\epsilon_F(q)=-\epsilon_F(q')$.
+Since $NF$ is an oriented $\mathbb{Z}_w$-bundle over $F$, and $F$ is connected, the $\mathbb{Z}_w$-representations of $N_{q}F$ and $N_{q'}F$ are isomorphic.

 Let $N_qF=L_{q,2} \oplus L_{q,3}$, where the circle acts on $L_{q,2}$ with weight $a$ and on $L_{q,3}$ with weight $b$.
-Similarly, let $N_{q'}F=L_{q',2} \oplus L_{q',3}$, where the circle acts on $L_{q',2}$ with weight $c$ and on $L_{q',3}$ with weight $d$ for some positive integers $c$ and $d$.
+Similarly, let $N_{q'}F=L_{q',2} \oplus L_{q',3}$, where the circle acts on $L_{q',2}$ with weight $c$ and on $L_{q',3}$ with weight $d$, for some positive integers $c$ and $d$.
 Note that $c,d<l$.

 First, suppose that $\epsilon(q)=\epsilon(q')$.
 Since $\epsilon_F(q)=-\epsilon_F(q')$, with $\epsilon(q)=\epsilon_F(q) \cdot \epsilon_N(q)$ and $\epsilon(q')=\epsilon_F(q') \cdot \epsilon_N(q')$ this implies that $\epsilon_N(q)=-\epsilon_N(q')$.
 Therefore, there is an orientation reversing isomorphism $\phi$ from $L_{q,2} \oplus L_{q,3}$ to $L_{q',2} \oplus L_{q',3}$ as $\mathbb{Z}_l$-representations.
 Without loss of generality, by permuting $L_{q',2}$ and $L_{q',3}$ if necessary, we may assume that this isomorphism takes $L_{q,2}$ to $L_{q',2}$ and $L_{q,3}$ to $L_{q',3}$.
 Then one of the following holds. \begin{enumerate}[(a)] \item The isomorphism $\phi$ is orientation preserving from $L_{q,2}$ to $L_{q',2}$, and orientation reversing from $L_{q,3}$ to $L_{q',3}$. \item The isomorphism $\phi$ is orientation reversing from $L_{q,2}$ to $L_{q',2}$, and orientation preserving from $L_{q,3}$ to $L_{q',3}$. \end{enumerate}